-- the type of license and subscription you're using,
+- The type of license and subscription you're using

-- where content is stored, and
+- Where the content is stored

-- the roles and permissions you're assigned.
+- The roles and permissions you're assigned

 It's possible to have more than one license at the same time.
-The service always delivers you the experience equal to the most-permissive license you currently have.
+The service always delivers you the experience equal to the most permissive license you currently have.

 Power BI Premium capacity subscription

 Premium capacity enables widespread distribution of content by Pro users without requiring Pro licenses for the recipients who view the content.
-The person who is creating the content in the Premium capacity uses a Pro licenses to connect to data sources, model data, and create reports and dashboards that are saved to a workspace in Premium capacity.
+The person who is creating the content in the Premium capacity uses a Pro license to connect to data sources, model data, and create reports and dashboards that are saved to a workspace in Premium capacity.
 Users without a Pro license can still access a workspace that's in Power BI Premium capacity, as long as they're assigned a role in that workspace.
-If the workspace owner creates an app based on content in that workspace, users without a Pro license can still view that app in Premium capacity, as long as they've been given permissions for that app.
+If the workspace owner creates an app based on content in that workspace, users without a Pro license can still view that app in Premium capacity, as long as they've been given a role that has permissions for that app.